 The basic entailment of the chapter is to understand the overlay and overlapping waves of homosociality, space and place, and the various ways that individuals, within each of their groups, takes up the pre-positioned desires for the space and the impacts that this has on the relationships themselves.
 In other words, it looks to understand specific contextualizations of space and place in relation to homosociality, and the myriad ways that groups come into fruition through these spatial arrangements.
 While a large amount of discussion and academic literature has showcased the way that homosociality and patriarchal relations between men (not necessarily the same thing) and masculinity, in a variety of ways, is an act that is founded on other men's engagement and acceptance of the conceived of performance of masculinity that is being put on.
 What this chapter will do, building on this type of literature (much of which is signposted in the previous chapter), is to showcase the ways that space and place are, in nuanced ways, always a part of these homosocial engagements and whether the masculine performance is treated as 'accepted' or not.
 In this sense, then, each of the following sections will showcase a piece of the argument, focusing on space or group relations or friendship.
 By focusing on an element and discussing them somewhat singularly I seek to build up an understanding of them as interlinked and always connected notions.
+In this sense, there is an overlapping and overlaying of the above given tentative markers of 'conflictual' and 'collaborative' homosocilities; as throughout the chapter there is no singular formation of homosociality that is striven for or received (or perceived), but that these homosocialities are always at play in the interplay between themselves.
 At no point in this chapter is there ever a discussion of one aspect that is not intertwined with the others.
 What follows is in large element a discussion of the Lefebvre phrase 'production of space', which he discusses, saying: "There is nothing, in history or in society, which does not have to be achieved and produced" (Lefebvre 1991, 68).
 He continues, "Thus production in the broad sense of the term embraces a multiplicity of works and a great diversity of forms, even forms that do not bear the stamp of the producer or of the production process" (Ibid., 68).
-While the chapter does not seek to go through the entire process of production - nor extricate a Marxist analysis throughout - a principle aim is to shed light on this production; relating its production to the production of social relations grounded in specific gendered contexts that are also age specific - and indelibly linked to specific forms of class relations and markation through a connection with the production and reproductive elements of education and the compacted relation that education (in this case higher education) has to the market and its mechanisms for adjudicating lives, loves, and license for what are acceptable means of connection.
+While the chapter does not seek to go through the entire process of production nor extricate a Marxist analysis throughout - a principle aim is to shed light on this production; relating its production to the production of social relations grounded in specific gendered contexts that are also age specific - and indelibly linked to specific forms of class relations and markation through a connection with the production and reproductive elements of education and the compacted relation that education (in this case higher education) has to the market and its mechanisms for adjudicating lives, loves, and license for what are acceptable means of connection.
 Further, the intertwining of homosociality with spatiality will be made more clear in relation to the specificity of not just USJ and the role of university in these men's lives, but also the attendant connection this has with age, life-course, and a sense of liminality.